Analyzing Cornerstone Building Brands (NYSE:CNR) and AgriFORCE Growing Systems (NASDAQ:AGRI)

-AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both consumer staples companies, but which is the superior business?
-We will contrast the two companies based on the strength of their analyst recommendations, valuation, risk, institutional ownership, dividends, profitability and earnings.
+Cornerstone Building Brands (NYSE:CNR) and AgriFORCE Growing Systems (NASDAQ:AGRI) are both small-cap construction companies, but which is the better business?
+We will compare the two companies based on the strength of their valuation, institutional ownership, analyst recommendations, risk, profitability, dividends and earnings.

-This table compares AgriFORCE Growing Systems and Cornerstone Building Brands’ net margins, return on equity and return on assets.
+This table compares Cornerstone Building Brands and AgriFORCE Growing Systems’ revenue, earnings per share and valuation.

 |AgriFORCE Growing Systems